GogoX to hold rare in-person Hong Kong IPO press briefing

-HONG KONG (BLOOMBERG) - It has been months since bankers and reporters in Hong Kong have gone to any in-person press conferences for an initial public offering (IPO).
+HONG KONG • It has been months since bankers and reporters in Hong Kong have gone to any in-person press conferences for an initial public offering (IPO).

 GogoX Holdings is ending the lull.

-The Hong Kong-based logistics start-up is inviting the press on Tuesday (June 14) to its IPO briefing, taking place in an office building in Admiralty neighborhood.
+The Hong Kong-based logistics start-up invited the press yesterday to its IPO briefing, taking place in an office building in the Admiralty neighbourhood.
 The company's co-chief executives He Song and Steven Lam will be among those attending the occasion.

-The press conference signals how the financial circle in Hong Kong has revived face-to-face events after more than two years of stringent social distancing measures and travel restrictions.
+The press conference - at an undisclosed date - signals how the financial circle in Hong Kong has revived face-to-face events after more than two years of stringent social distancing measures and travel restrictions.

 GogoX, though it is raising only about US$86 million (S$119.2 million), has enlisted four banks as its IPO sponsors: China International Capital, UBS Group, Bocom International Holdings and ABC International Holdings.